- CrashPlan PRO

 - You must repeat these steps each time you upgrade the CrashPlan app.
 These changes are reverted during the upgrade process.

 Before you begin

-For customers with an on-premises master server, you must upgrade your Code42 environment to Code42 server version 5.3.0 and CrashPlan app 4.7.0 or later.
+For customers with an on-premises authority server, you must upgrade your Code42 environment to Code42 server version 5.3.0 and CrashPlan app 4.7.0 or later.